 Providing instant technical support can increase your customer satisfaction rate and improve the user experience.
 And you can automatically cancel the installation or update if compatibility errors happen during the process.

-Here are three ways MAM empowers app management for customers and clients:
+Here are 3 ways MAM empowers app management for customers and clients:

 1. Staged app rollouts

-Scheduling the release of an app at the final step of the app release setup process should give you the ability to clearly review your apps usage data and release percentage.
-Force installation capabilities automatically install and update apps on unattended remote android devices.
+In addition, with staged rollouts, you are able to schedule release at the final step of the app release setup process, it should give you the ability to clearly review your apps usage data and the release completion across your organization.
+Not to mention that, it also comes with force installation capabilities that can automatically install and update apps on unattended remote android devices; no access permission needed and can be done within a minute!
+This help to quickly resolve a device problem without having to pay a visit to the device location for troubleshooting.

 2. Enterprise app library

 Having your own enterprise app library is essential for managing your collection of custom apps.
-It helps organize all of your apps into different categories, securing control over all your enterprise applications.
+This helps organize apps into different categories, securing control over all of your enterprise applications while ensuring your employees having the most updated apps installed in their devices.

-When you have a range of devices in the field, AirDroid Business’s Application Management Service (AMS) feature allows you to upload and customize app details, create different language sets, and add changes and notes for each update.
-You can also customize your apps to display your branding, such as the app’s name, icon, launching page, and user interface images.
+When you have a range of devices in the field, AirDroid Business’s Application Management Service (AMS) feature allows you to upload an installation package (APK) and customize app details, create different language sets, and add documentations of changes for each update.
+You can also customize your apps to display your branding, such as the app’s name, icon, launching page, and even the images on the user interface.
+Furthermore, having to display your brand’s image across all of your displaying devices, employee devices, or even your end users’ devices is a great way to expose your brand in the public to increase brand recognition.

 3. Prevent data loss and enforce compliance

-Your IT team can use MAM to revert changes or automatically cancel installation or updates when there are unforeseen technical errors.
-For software service providers, this functionality allows for immediate technical support, which results in greater productivity and customer satisfaction.
+Your IT team can use MAM to revert changes or automatically cancel installation or updates when unforeseen technical error occurs.
+For software service providers, this functionality allows for immediate technical support, which leads to greater productivity and customer satisfaction.
+IT support agents are able to perform troubleshooting through the online portal and to many devices at once; without having to be on-site or troubleshoot device to device.

-IT admins can also choose to only release applications that are relevant to the user to minimize the risk of device malfunctions and in compliance with company policy.
+Moreover, IT admins can also choose to only release applications that are relevant to the user to minimize the risk of device malfunctions and in compliance with company policy.
+Some alterations for the app may be designed only for a specific group of members or could only be compatible for certain device models and OS version such as Samsung with Android 7 or Xiaomi with Android 9, etc.

 MDM and MAM: The ultimate solution for IT managers